2026 Call For Proposals

 Culinary Insights

-- Culinary trends and menu innovations
+- Consumer health trends and menu adaptations

 Marketing Matters

-- Social media best practices, trends and influencers
+- Social media strategies & trends

-- Loyalty and subscription programs
+- Loyalty programs & customer retention strategies

 Operations Solutions

-- Supply chain challenges and impact mitigation
+- Supply chain management & impact mitigation

 Technology Strategies

-- Attaining and affording the right tech solutions
+- Selecting the right tech vendor

 Trends in Adult Beverage